-Nursing leaders play a pivotal role in directing the operation of a health care organization.
+Nurse leaders play a pivotal role in directing the operation of a health care organization.
 They are responsible for inspiring and encouraging their staff to meet the highest standards of performance.
 One effective way to do this is to employ a transformational leadership style – an approach popularized by writer James MacGregor Burns.
 This approach creates an environment, he says, where "leaders and followers make each other advance to a higher level of performance, morale and motivation."
-This approach can help you increase your staff’s productivity as well as its overall job satisfaction.
+A transformational leadership style can help you increase your staff’s productivity as well as its overall job satisfaction.
 It means leading by example, exhibiting compassion and promoting the same behavior among staff members.
 Adopting this approach helps humanize the workplace while making you a better nurse leader.

 Problems with Communication in a Health Care Organization

-Challenges arise in the workplace and not everyone responds well to the same communication style.
+Not everyone responds well to the same communication style, which can lead to issues in the workplace.
 The following variables, combined with the fast-paced nature of most health care environments, can contribute to communication struggles:

 - Age differences among collaborators

 - Different levels of work experience and professional knowledge